Skip to main content

 The Institute of Certified Public Accountants (ICPAC)

-The ICPAC was established in 1961 in accordance with the provisions of the Companies Law, Cap.
-113. ICPAC membership is comprised of practicing and non-practicing accountancy professionals.
+The ICPAC was established in 1961 in accordance with the Companies Law, Cap.
+113. ICPAC is the principal professional accountancy organization in Cyprus and its membership comprises practicing and non-practicing accountancy professionals.

-In addition to being a member of IFAC, ICPAC is a member of Accountancy Europe, the Edinburgh Group, and the Mediterranean Federation of Accountants.
+In addition to being a member of the International Federation of Accountants, ICPAC is a member of Accountancy Europe, the Edinburgh Group, and the Mediterranean Federation of Accountants.

 Adoption of International Standards